Skip to main content

 • Assessed our business capabilities in line with our group BCP to avoid any impact on our service delivery

-• Implemented additional measures to ensure seamless flow of work functions and project delivery teams
+• Implemented additional measures to ensure a seamless flow of work functions and project delivery teams

 • We always had ‘Plan B’ in the form of external supplier backups as part of preparations for unexpected downturns in services or workforce